MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

      When the calculation is completed, the page displays all unfulfilled demand as collapsed order header lines sorted by earliest demand date.

      Notice that CRONUS has several orders with unfulfilled demand.
-Each bold planning line represents an order, sales order, or works order, including at least one order line with insufficient availability.
+Each bold planning line represents an order, sales order, or production order, including at least one order line with insufficient availability.

 4. In the **Show Demand As** field, select the **All Demand** filter.